AgentRBY/WhiteAlice/README.md

 - `Image Search` — Search anime, manga and other by images
 - `Moderation` — Logging of all actions, the impact of the number of warnings / bans on the duration of the mute and more
-- `Music` — Play music in a voice channel.
-Support YouTube, Spotify and SoundCloud
 - `Utils` — Various commands, like as search for random anime or hentai, anime information and more
 - `Voice` — Custom user voices module

 ### **Context commands:**

 - `Report` — Report user to moderators
-- `Find Music` — Find music in audio or video file.
-Works like Shazam

 ### **Slash commands:**